 3. Use the equation: Energy change = Energy in – Energy out

-If the energy required to break the bonds in the reactants is less than the energy released by the formation of new bonds in the products, then the reaction is exothermic.
-This means that the energy change is negative.
+f the energy released by the formation of new bonds in the products is greater than the energy required to break the bonds in the reactants, then the reaction is exothermic.
+This means the energy change is negative.

 Consider the reaction of burning methane gas in air.
 The balanced equation is: